geo-martino/aiorequestful/docs/guides/request.rst

 .. literalinclude:: scripts/request/timer.py
    :language: Python
-   :start-after: # PART 1
+   :start-after: # ASSIGNMENT - RETRY NO TIME
-   :end-before: # PART 2
+   :end-before: # END

 We set the ``count`` value to ``3`` for 3 retries and all other values to ``0`` to ensure there is no wait time between these retries.